 Catholic Charities also help with rent, utilities, clothing, and help with immigration assistance.
 If this organization cannot help, ask for a coupon from another organization that can help.

 The Salvation Army is one organization that occasionally gives free cards to buy gas.
-If you need help with gas for mandatory travel like to work, medical treatments, or caring for an elderly or disabled family member, you may be able to get free gas vouchers.
+If you need help with gas for mandatory travel, like to work, medical treatments, or caring for an older adults and people with disabilities, you may be able to get free gas vouchers.

 Contact your local Salvation Army to see if you are eligible for a gas card.
 The Salvation Army also provides help with temporary housing, bills, immigrant services, parenting classes, job preparation, etc.